gbbirkisson/spis/README.md

 ## Configuration

-Configuration is done either by passing in the appropriate flags or setting environmental variables.
+Configuration can be managed through CLI flags, environment variables, or a TOML configuration file.
+The precedence rule is: **CLI Flags/Env Vars > Config File > Defaults**.

 You can always run `spis help` to see how to configure the server:

 ```console
 $ spis help